AlessandroMinoccheri/cakephp-currency-converter/docs/Helper/CurrencyConverter.md

 To get a available list of currency code you can check here [List of available currency code](https://free.currencyconverterapi.com/api/v6/currencies)

+Note: If plugin can't reach rate out from API the converted price will be 0.

 ## Get currency rate

 You can get a currency rate from a currency to another one in your View.
 To do it you have to use rate method of the Helper.
 Assuming you want to get the rate from EUR currency to GBP currency: